luxecraft/property-portal/README.md

 - Scale up to millions of records
 - Improving contact features
 - Making the web app responsive
-- Use search parameters like near me, within 5km randius
+- Use search parameters like near me, within 5km radius

 ## Hackathon Domain and Problem Statement